boltsparts/BOLTS_archive/bolttools/doc/blt_spec_dev.rst

 obtain different sizes and variations of a part.

-All the information necessary to build the design table is contained in the base-files_ , which contain a list of base-file-element_ of type "solidworks" (see base-file-type-solidworks_ ).
+All the information necessary to build the design table is contained in the base-file_ , which contain a list of base-file-element_ of type "solidworks" (see base-file-type-solidworks_ ).